vohtaski/moodle-shindig/readme.md

 ### Copy the following three files

-You can save your specific configurations in these three files.
-When you update the code, they will not be touches.
-When you make production version of your shindig, these files are taken.
+You can save all your specific configurations in these three files.
+When you update the code, they will not be touched.
+When you make production version of your shindig, these files are taken into account.

     $cp java/common/conf/shindig.properties java/common/conf/shindig.properties_production
     $cp java/samples/src/main/resources/socialjpa.properties java/samples/src/main/resources/socialjpa.properties_production
     $cp java/server/src/main/webapp/WEB-INF/web.xml java/server/src/main/webapp/WEB-INF/web.xml_production

-### Add the ssl keys information into shindig.properties_production.
+### Change the ssl keys information in shindig.properties_production

     shindig.signing.key-name=mytestkey
     shindig.signing.key-file=/path_to_shindig_branch/ssl_keys/oauthkey.pem

-### Add your database information to socialjpa.properties_production
+### Change your database information in socialjpa.properties_production

     db.driver=com.mysql.jdbc.Driver
     db.url=jdbc:mysql://localhost:3306/moodle